Blog 66 by Mick: Day 4 on the Dirt – A Congo Copper’s Welcome to Kananga

 He threated to end the slave trade unless the Portuguese submitted to Kongo law regarding slaves.
 The Portuguese King however talked him around and he instead set up and committee to examine the legality of all slaves presented for purchase.
 History suggests that didn’t work as intended.

 With the arrival of the Portuguese, trade was initiated and the face of Kongo’s society changed forever.
 Portuguese goods meant trade took off and a merchant class emerged to rival the power of chiefs.
 Merchants acquired wealth… that could then be traded for weapons and gunpowder.
-At this time gunpowder became the difference between survival and decimation for tribes.
+At this time gunpowder became the difference between survival and decimation for tribes which were used in guns like AR-10.
 It would take on average 5 years for a keg of it to make it from the coast to the interior but when it did it wasn’t put to waste… or good use for that matter.
 So gunpowder begat more slaves and more slaves beget more gunpowder and so the cycle continued until before you know it; 350 years have passed, 4 million slaves had been sold and transported and millions more left dead in the process.

 Taking a break where I stacked the bike after a hitting a big tree stump with my pannier that was hidden in the tall grass.